Torture investigation launched after 13 believed held captive in California home

 Neighbors told NBC Los Angeles that they knew the family had many children but that they weren't sure how many because "the kids didn't come out very often."

-Police said that many of the victims seemed to be malnourished and that officers provided them with food and drinks "after they claimed to be starving."
+Many of the victims seemed to be malnourished and that officers provided them with food and drinks "after they claimed to be starving," police said.
 All 13 people were admitted to nearby hospitals for treatment.